awslabs/mlmax/modules/environment/README.md

 2) Prepare a S3 bucket in the same region to store cloudformation intermediate metedata.
 This could be an existing bucket or a new bucket.
 You must be able to write to this bucket.
 This is a different bucket than the one specified in Step 1.

-3) To deploy, run the command `deploy.sh [stack-name] [cloudformation-bucket]`
+3) To deploy, run the command `deploy.sh [stack-name] [cloudformation-bucket] [region]`
+   - Cloundformation bucket bucket be in the same region specified by 'region' argument.
+   - If no 'region' argument is provided, default region in .aws/config will be used.

 # Services